When starting a business, the biggest challenge you will face is understanding the issues your business is solving for your customers.

 In other words, a business model filters out the potential of a business down to its essence.

-Your business model answers the fundamental questions relating to the problem you are going to solve, how you will solve it, and what is the growth opportunity within a given market.
+Your business model answers the fundamental questions about the problem you will solve, how you will solve it and the growth opportunity within a given market.

-A business model can be used to capture fundamental assumptions and decisions about the opportunity in one place, setting the direction for success.
+A business model can capture fundamental assumptions and decisions about the opportunity in one place, setting the direction for success.

 Basically, a business model can be described with four elements: